mhe931/python-adventure-game/CONTRIBUTING.md

 Must contain story text.

-Must contain at least one choice.
+Must contain from.

-Each choice must use this exact format:
+From: previous_file.txt

-1) Choice text -> filename.txt
+Their story text here...

 ---